Muon beams towards muonium physics: progress and prospects: Experimental studies on muonium physics

-In 2013, P. Bakule \textit{et al.} performed further tests in preparation for the J-PARC muon $g-2$ experiment, obtaining a yield of $\sim0.3\%$~\cite{Bakule:2013poa}.
-This value is an order of magnitude lower than previous results for the main reasons, including: \begin{enumerate*}[(1)] \item the reported efficiency corresponds to direct counts within a specific flight range (10-40 mm), rather than the total yield extrapolated from a diffusion model in other works; \item the experiment employed a surface muon beam with a large momentum spread of 5\% (RMS); \item the samples did not employ any specialized surface treatment. \end{enumerate*} To facilitate the muonium emission from aerogel targets, G.A.
-Beer \textit{et~al.} reported the first attempt of porous structures in silica aerogel using laser ablation in 2014~\cite{Beer:2014ooa}.
+In 2013, P.~Bakule \textit{et al.} performed further tests in preparation for the J-PARC muon $g-2$ experiment, obtaining a yield of $\sim0.3\%$~\cite{Bakule:2013poa}.
+This value is an order of magnitude lower than previous results for the main reasons, including: \begin{enumerate*}[(1)] \item the reported efficiency corresponds to direct counts within a specific flight range (10--40 mm), rather than the total yield extrapolated from a diffusion model in other works; \item the experiment employed a surface muon beam with a large momentum spread of 5\% (RMS); \item the samples did not employ any specialized surface treatment. \end{enumerate*} These differences indicate that the reported M vacuum yield depends not only on the counting definition, but is also highly sensitive to the beam phase space (and thus the effective stopping fraction) and to surface treatment.
+To facilitate the muonium emission from aerogel targets, G.~A.~Beer \textit{et~al.} reported the first attempt of porous structures in silica aerogel using laser ablation in 2014~\cite{Beer:2014ooa}.
 The results showed that the muonium yield could reach 3\% in the processed aerogel target with $\sim50\%$ muons stopping rate, thereby demonstrating the feasibility of overcoming diffusion limitations through laser ablation to achieve high-yield muonium emission.
 Since then, numerous strategies of structural optimization for silica aerogel targets have been proposed~\cite{Beare:2020gzr,Zhang:2022ilj,Zhao:2023plv}.